wozo/Leaflet-Maps-Marker/readme.txt

 For more information on translations of the plugin and how to contribute a new translation, please visit [http://www.mapsmarker.com/languages](http://www.mapsmarker.com/languages).

 == Upgrade Notice ==
-= v1.6 =
+= v1.5.1 =
-added support for vector layers plus bugfixes and optimizations
+important bugfixes for multisite installations fixing layer map and API bugs

 = v1.5 =
 added option to display a list of markers below layer maps, add GeoRSS feed to head, bugfixes